-Sea-ice (and snow) surface temperature (IST) CDRs can be based on two methodologies.
-The first kind utilizes satellite infrared temperature observations since 1982 at daily (with data gaps) to monthly temporal resolution (Key and Haefliger 1992; Kang et al. 2014; Dybkjær et al. 2018; Key et al. 2016; Liu et al. 2018).
+Sea ice (and snow) surface temperature (IST) CDRs can be based on two methodologies.
+The first kind utilizes satellite infrared temperature observations since 1982 at daily (with data gaps) to monthly temporal resolution (Key and Haefliger 1992; Kang et al. 2014; Dybkjaer et al. 2018; Key et al. 2016; Liu et al. 2018).
 These are a measure of the actual physical temperature of the top surface, be it bare ice or the top of the snow.
 While clouds are an uncertainty source similar to for ISA CDRs, existing IST CDRs are more mature thanks to substantial evaluation efforts (Theocharous and Fox 2015; Høyer et al. 2017; Fan et al. 2020).
 CDRs harmonized across different satellite sensors exist (Dodd et al. 2019; Høyer et al. 2019; Karlsson et al. 2017).
 The second kind of IST CDRs is based on satellite microwave brightness temperature observations since June 2002 at daily temporal resolution (Lee and Sohn 2015; Comiso et al. 2003, 2017a; Lee et al. 2018; Kilic et al. 2019).
 These are a measure of the ice-snow interface (or ice-surface temperature in case of bare ice) and are considerably less sensitive to clouds.

-Sea-ice age (AGE) CDRs rely mainly on two Earth observation techniques.
-The first technique utilizes sea-ice drift and concentration CDRs to track virtual ice parcels.
+Sea ice age (AGE) CDRs rely mainly on two Earth observation techniques.
+The first technique utilizes sea ice drift and concentration CDRs to track virtual ice parcels.
 Only one such CDR exists and it is limited to the central Arctic (Tschudi et al. 2020).
 Methodological improvements have been identified (Korosov et al. 2018).
-The second technique uses large-scale brightness temperature and/or backscatter observations and classifies the sea-ice cover into age categories3 (e.g., first-year ice, multiyear ice, more rarely second-year ice) (Cavalieri et al. 1984; Swan and Long 2012; Lindell and Long 2016; Ye et al. 2016; Lee et al. 2017).
-The first approach offers better accuracy in the temporal domain - age scalar vs category - and year-round availability, while the second approach yields finer spatial resolution.
-AGE CDRs document the decrease of old (generally thicker) sea ice in the Arctic beyond what is possible with current sea-ice thickness products (Maslanik et al. 2011; Tschudi et al. 2020; Liu et al. 2020).
+The second technique uses large-scale brightness temperature and/or backscatter observations and classifies the sea ice cover into age categories3 (e.g., first-year ice, multiyear ice, more rarely second-year ice) (Cavalieri et al. 1984; Swan and Long 2012; Lindell and Long 2016; Ye et al. 2016; Lee et al. 2017).
+The first approach offers better accuracy in the temporal domain-age scalar versus category-and year-round availability, while the second approach yields finer spatial resolution.
+AGE CDRs document the decrease of old (generally thicker) sea ice in the Arctic beyond what is possible with current sea ice thickness products (Maslanik et al. 2011; Tschudi et al. 2020; Liu et al. 2020).
 CDRs of AGE do not yet exist for the Antarctic.

-Sea-ice drift (SID) CDRs have been derived in the form of large-scale sea-ice motion fields from satellite brightness temperature and backscatter observations merged with optical imagery for both hemispheres at (mostly) daily temporal resolution since October 1978 (Kwok et al. 1998; Girard-Ardhuin and Ezraty 2012; Tschudi et al. 2020), informed in the Arctic by buoy drift and atmospheric reanalyses.
-Results from numerous applications and evaluations (Schwegmann et al. 2011; Sumata et al. 2014, 2015; Haumann et al. 2016) triggered further methodological improvements (Kwok 2008; Lavergne et al. 2010).
+Sea ice drift (SID) CDRs have been derived in the form of large-scale sea ice motion fields from satellite brightness temperature and backscatter observations merged with optical imagery for both hemispheres at (mostly) daily temporal resolution since October 1978 (Kwok et al. 1998; Girard-Ardhuin and Ezraty 2012; Tschudi et al. 2020), informed in the Arctic by buoy drift and atmospheric reanalyses.
+Results from numerous applications and evaluations (Schwegmann et al. 2011; Sumata et al. 2014, 2015; Haumann et al. 2016) are in line with suggested methodological improvements (Kwok 2008; Lavergne et al. 2010).
 SID data products based on synthetic aperture radar backscatter observations exhibit a substantially finer spatial resolution (Kwok et al. 1990; Komarov and Barber 2014; Muckenhuber and Sandven 2017).
-They have for a long time been used successfully to retrieve parameters describing forms and impact of sea-ice deformation, i.e. linear kinematic features such as ridges or leads (Kwok et al. 1995; Hutter et al. 2019; Rampal et al. 2019).
-The
+They have for a long time been used successfully to retrieve parameters describing forms and impact of sea ice deformation, i.e., linear kinematic features such as ridges or leads (Kwok et al. 1995; Hutter et al. 2019; Rampal et al. 2019).
+The spatiotemporal coverage with high-resolution synthetic aperture radar backscatter observations has substantially improved during the last decade in both hemispheres and is expected to further increase.